bmistree/network_visualization/INSTALL.md

 Once you're satisfied with the settings, you need to sync the database, setting up all the tables Django will need to run the site:

     python server/manage.py syncdb

+    For each fixture,
+      python server/manage.py loaddata <fixture name>

     python server/manage.py migrate nodes

 You'll probably be prompted for an admin account.
 Create it now.

 Running
 -------